Private Members' Business - Infrastructure

 For a decade, the people of Singleton and Muswellbrook heard of these projects.
 They heard the chatter about finding a way to ease the congestion and the traffic in their small regional towns.
 But, for a decade, they remained stuck in traffic, not knowing whether the bypasses would ever become a reality.
 Now, after a decade of talking about these two projects, progress is being made.
 'What has changed?' you ask.
 After a decade of talk and no action, there is work actually starting to get done.
 The answer is simple: the Labor Party was elected.

 If that's not enough to convince you that we are the party of infrastructure, let me tell you a little story that the member for New England might be more familiar with.
 In 2021, the road between Merriwa and Willow Tree collapsed.
 As a result, the road was unable to be used.
 The name of this road was Coulson's Creek Road.
 This road was part of a route which was vital for so many in the transport and agriculture industries.
 Since the closure of this road, those transporting goods, including stock and feed for farms, have had to make a significant detour just to be able to make it to their destinations.
-This has added up to $500 for each trip for some.
+This has added up to 38.6 million towards fixing this piece of infrastructure which is needed by many in the electorate of New England and also the Hunter.

 The key difference between us and those opposite is that we don't make commitments just to win votes.
 We don't write promises on the back of beer coasters and throw them out in the bin after we are elected.
 We make a commitment and we deliver.
 When infrastructure is needed, we build it, whether it will bring us a political gain or not, because without delivering the infrastructure that this country needs we will fall behind.